danitamm/HockeyBot/README.md

-# Update
+# Updates
-The chatbot has been approved by Facebook and you can follow [this](m.me/102447081166159) link to interact with it.
+1. The chatbot has been approved by Facebook and you can follow [this](m.me/102447081166159) link to interact with it.
 Active for over 4 months, it has maintained a 100% response rate within 30 seconds of receiving a message.
+2. The [Medium post](https://medium.com/analytics-vidhya/nhl-player-chatbot-5c882e330fb7) where I explain how I created, trained, and deployed the bot (and how you can too) has been selected by Medium curators for distribution in the site's AI and Machine Learning sections.

 # hockey-bot
 Both the command line version and training code for HockeyBot, a Facebook Messenger chatbot.